Alpha-1 Liver Disease Treatments

 When liver disease becomes more severe, many of the complications of the liver disease require treatment, for example:

-fluid retention can be treated by limiting the amount of salt in your diet and taking diuretic medications.
+- Limiting the amount of salt in your diet and taking diuretic medications can treat fluid retention.

 Liver transplantation is sometimes a necessary life-saving measure.
 Fortunately, studies indicate that only a small percentage of people with Alpha-1 liver disease require liver transplantation.
 Clinical centres have observed that a number of patients with severe liver disease are able to live a relatively normal life for long periods of time without further deterioration in their liver function.
 When a liver transplant is performed, the donor liver makes normal alpha-1 antitrypsin and releases it into the blood, thus, in a practical sense, the affected individual no longer has Alpha-1.

 Liver transplantation using a piece of liver from a live donor is a successful technique that has helped many people with severe liver disease of various causes.
 However, because relatives of people with A1AD may also have one or two abnormal Alpha-1 genes, careful selection of the donor is required to avoid transplantation of a liver which may then develop further problems.